-ID Number Location Condition Priority Description / Recommended Action Orano Action II-FM-01 II-FM-01 Downstream Dam Slope S Medium Surface Erosion: Minor rilling was observed at the embankment toe near 270°.
-Recommended Mitigation: Fill Repairs to the affected area have been completed as part of the 2023 liner expansion construction. depressions with traffic gravel and nominally compact.
-II-FM-02 Upstream Slope: Soil- S Medium Vegetation: Pronounced vegetation was observed on the SBL in the seepage area.between 60° and 90° and should be monitored.
-Monitoring will continue as part of the monthly visual inspections.
-Bentonite Liner Recommended Mitigation: Continue monitoring and maintain as required.
-Surface Erosion: Rilling and slumping of upstream slope should be repaired.
-Repairs to the affected area have been completed as part of the 2023 liner expansion construction.
-II-FM-03 Upstream Slope: Till/Rockfill F Medium Recommended Mitigation: Excavate affected area, replace with till material compacted to 95% SPMDD in dry areas, replace with soil-bentonite liner material compacted to 95% SPMDD in saturated areas II-FM-04 Dam Crest S Low Depressions: Minor rutting and depressions were observed along the crest near 350°.
-11-6101-04 Dam Grest o o Low Recommended Mitigation: Fill depressions with traffic gravel and nominally compact.
-Non-Con formances or Be st Managem ent Pract ices III-NC- 01 Erosion Control Swale and Sedimentation Structures S Low Signs of Instability: Minor sloughing of the outer berm was observed in Southeast corner of South Sedimentation Structure and should be monitored.
-Structures Recommended Mitigation: Continue monitoring and repair if condition worsens.
-III-NC- 02 Erosion Control Swale and Sedimentation U High Runoff: Runoff is short circuiting the South Sedimentation Structure and should be routed towards its inlet.
-The structure has been re- established in 2023 as part of the liner expansion construction.
-Structures Structures Structures Recommended Mitigation: Re- establish erosion control swale
+ID Number Location Condition Priority Description / Recommended Action Orano Action II-FM-01 Downstream Dam Slope S Medium Surface Erosion: Minor rilling was observed at the embankment toe near 270°.
+Recommended Mitigation: Fill depressions with traffic gravel and nominally compact.
+II-FM-04 Dam Crest S Low Depressions: Minor rutting and depressions were observed along the crest near 350°.
+Recommended Mitigation: Fill depressions with traffic gravel and nominally compact.
+Depressions and ruts were filled in potions of the crest at approximately 90 degrees where water was observed to seep through the embankment Non-Con formances or Be st Managem ent Pract ices III-NC- 01 Erosion Control Swale and Sedimentation Structures S Low Signs of Instability: Minor sloughing of the outer berm was observed in Southeast corner of South Sedimentation Structure and should be monitored.
+Recommended Mitigation: Continue monitoring and repair if condition worsens.
+III-NC- 03 Instrumentation U High Questionable Piezometer Readings: SI21-01-VW1 appears to be broken.

-ID Number Location Condition Priority Description / Recommended Action Orano Action berm between the toe of the south till stockpile and the inlet to the South Sedimentation Structure.
-III-NC- 03 Instrumentation U High Questionable Piezometer Readings: VW21-02FB has no B-Unit available from Nov 8, 2021 to May 15, 2022.
-When B-Unit is available it is always 10.0.
-Sl21-01-VW1 appears to be broken.
 B unit and temperature are consistently either 10.00 and -108.52, respectively otherwise are both blank.
-Recommended Mitigation: Check installation depths and sensor calibration.
-Rationalize need for replacement or abandonment and revised monitoring plan, as required.
+Recommended Mitigation: Rationalize need for replacement or abandonment and revised monitoring plan, as required.
 SI21-01-VW1: WSP confirmed this piezometer can be abandoned with no need to replace as there are other piezometers at the same depth which can be used.
-VW21-02FB: Appeared to have a loose connection at the data logger.
-This was repaired on January 28, 2023.
-It is logging data correctly now.
-IV-BMP- 01 Instrumentation S Low Piezometers: VWP cable leads that encase the transducer wires sit unprotected at the surface, and consideration should be taken to protect the wires at all Monitoring Sections Where data loggers appear to be detaching from the posts, they should be secured.
-Recommended Mitigation: Protect VWP cable leads at surface and secure dataloggers.
+III-NC-04 Erosion Control Swale and Sedimentation Structures S Low Breach in Berm: A breach in the erosion control berm at the South Sedimentation Structure was observed.
+Recommended Mitigation: The breached area should be monitored to ensure that runoff reports to the sedimentation trap.
+The area leading to the structure was regraded to direct runoff water into the erosion control structure.
+IV-BMP- 01 Instrumentation S Low Piezometers: VWP cable leads that encase the transducer wires sit unprotected at the surface, and consideration should be taken to protect the wires at all Monitoring Sections Where data loggers